• Bence & the Prussic Acid

 15 Monday Mar 2010

-Posted by administrator in "Lizbits", August 4th, Borden Family, Borden House Interiors, Borden Spaces and Places, Fall River, If Walls Could Talk, In the News, Lizzie T.V., On Screen, Second Street Happenings
+Posted by Shelley in "Lizbits", August 4th, Borden Family, Borden House Interiors, Borden Spaces and Places, Fall River, If Walls Could Talk, In the News, Lizzie T.V., On Screen, Second Street Happenings

 Photos from last Thursday’s filming.
 The new Mr. Borden could double as Abraham Lincoln.
 A few are rather eerie!